Geetha63/MS-Teams-Scripts/App Installation/README.md

 ![Admin Consent](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/AdminConsent.png)

-Now press Y to proceed further in script.
+Now press Y to proceed further in script

+ ### Example
+    To install Notepad, please provide App displayname Notepad for parameter $AppName, Notepad will be installed after successful running of the script

 #### Expected Output
 Notepad has been installed